AJ2O/aws-whitepapers-summary/cncf-security.md

 - **Distribute**
   - The process of building code and producing artifacts ready for deployment
 - **Deploy**
-  - The process of transferring artifacts to a runtime environment, and starting the application
+  - The process of transferring artifacts to an environment, and starting the application
 - **Runtime**
   - The environment that contains the running application
     - Ex.
 Hardware, host, OS, container image runtime